-This NTL supersedes NTL 98-29 and associated addendums to continue the task of cleaning up our historical data for wells in the GOMR.
+This NTL supersedes NTL 2006-G18 to continue the task of cleaning up our historical data for wells in the GOMR.
 In doing so, every effort has been made to minimize the burden on industry in accomplishing this goal.

 The primary objective of Historical Well Data Cleanup (HWDC) is to obtain missing data for wellbores that have not been assigned API numbers by the MMS.
 We are looking for any records that would have been submitted to MMS.
-These range from very straightforward to extremely complex, depending on the types of problems encountered during drilling operations.
-Having complete and accurate documentation of all drilling activities is the goal, and operator cooperation is an essential part of locating missing information for the cleanup of data from these wells.
-Here is the specific information requested:
+This ranges from very straightforward to extremely complex, depending on the types of problems encountered during drilling operations.
+Having complete and accurate documentation of all drilling activities is the goal, and operator cooperation is an essential part of locating missing information for the clean up of data from these wells.
+Specific information requested is: